CellWatch/cellwatch-app/README.md

 * All interactions outside of the domain via  interfaces
 * Interacts with data via Repository and Gateway interfaces to local storage and external systems
 * Interacts with OS services and device hardware via Gateway interfaces.
-* slf4j interface for logging (backed by a Tim

 **Examples**